akis-project/docs/Project Structure/Docker Compose.md

 order: 4
 ---

-This is the main component that orchestrates the other components.
+This is the main component :brain: that orchestrates the other components.

+It does the followings:

+1. Stores config files
+2. Manages services
+3. Manages volumes
+4. Manages networks
+5. Manages environment variables

 There is a `docker-compose.yml` file that defines the services, volumes and networks of the project.